 I was on a holiday in Ireland with seven members of my family, all packed into a van, exploring the country.
 A week after they left, I had to be at a conference in Dublin.
-So in-between those two, I wanted nothing but solitude and silence.
+So in-between those two events, I wanted nothing but solitude and silence.

-An Irish friend suggested I stay at Mount Melleray Abbey.
-An abbey of Cistercian Trappist monks, known for their silence, with a guest room that’s free for whoever asks.
-Wow!
-Perfect!
-What an ideal place to stay!
-I emailed and asked.
-They said yes.
-So I prepared for a solid week of silence.
+An Irish friend suggested that I stay at Mount Melleray Abbey, home of the Cistercian Trappist monks, known for their silence.
+They provide a guest room that’s free for whoever asks.
+That sounded perfect, so I emailed and asked.
+They said yes, so I prepared for a solid week of silence.
 I took my family to the airport, and drove to the abbey.

 At dinner time, I went down the hall, again expecting silent gesturing.
-But instead there was a room of thirty other guests from around the world, all chattering away.
+But instead, there was a room full of thirty other guests from around the world, all chattering away.
 I tried to sit alone, but there was no way to do it.

-One loud American latched onto me and bombarded me with shallow questions.
-I gave vague one-word answers, but that wasn’t enough.
+One loud American latched on to me and bombarded me with shallow questions.
+I gave vague one-word answers, but that wasn’t enough to stop him.
 I quickly ate and retreated to my room again.
 I thought about how I’d avoid this chatter for the next six days.

-The next morning, I tried to get to breakfast early, but it wasn’t early enough.
-The loud American was there with follow-up questions about my religious beliefs, and tried to introduce me to everyone.
+The next morning, I tried to get to breakfast early, but I wasn’t early enough.
+The loud American was there with follow-up questions about my religious beliefs.
+He started to introduce me to everyone.

 I guess they came here for different reasons than I did.